7 Best Budget Telephoto Lens For Sony E Mount: (2023 Guide & Reviews)

 It’s a well-crafted plastic; I don’t know how to explain it; it just feels friendly toward me.

-The bottom of the lens is this rubber ring that’s nice to grip, but you can attach a lens color to it if you remove t if you remove it.
+The bottom of the lens is this rubber ring that’s nice to grip, but you can attach a lens color to it if you remove it.

-The sigma 100 to 400 does not have a constant aperture; depending on your focal length, it will vary from f5 to F 6.3.
+The sigma 100 to 400 has no constant aperture; depending on your focal length, it will vary from f5 to F 6.3.

 Anyway, even at 100 millimeters, you’ll still get that excellent blurry background.

-The lens is dust and splash-resistant, and there’s even a rubber gasket at the bottom, so that’s nice.
+The lens is dust and splash-resistant, and a rubber gasket is at the bottom, so that’s nice.

 And the autofocus performance of this lens is pretty good.